chau34/chau34/README.md

 - 👋 Hi, I’m Chau!
 - 👀 I’m interested in reading, anime, and crocheting!
-- 🌱 I’m currently learning Computer Organization & Architecture.
+- 🌱 I’m currently learning Operating Systems.
 - 💞️ I’m looking to collaborate on any projects!
 - 📫 How to reach me: nochau34@gmail.com & chaunguyen34@utexas.edu
 - 😄 Pronouns: she/her